Teradata/product-help/Console/IETest/Query-Write-Data-Cloud-Object-Storage-Review.md

 ### Validate WRITE_NOS results

-You can validate the results of your WRITE_NOS use cases by reading your Parquet data as described in the READ_NOS examples here: [Query Data on Cloud Object Storage](#read-data-stored-on-amazon-s3-using-read_nos)
+You can validate the results of your WRITE_NOS use cases by reading your Parquet data as described in the READ_NOS examples here: [Read Data Stored on Amazong S3 Using READ_NOS](#read-data-stored-on-amazon-s3-using-read_nos)

 ### Clean Up